Stability of macroscopic spin ensembles against inhomogeneous dephasing: Introduction

 Recently, it was proposed that collective spin states are potentially useful for encoding logical quantum information.
 Motivated by the experimental success of bosonic cat qubits~\cite{Leghtas2015confining,Lescanne2020exponential} for quantum error correction in superconducting circuits, the idea of spin cat qubits is based on encoding the logical qubit in macroscopic superpositions of spin coherent states~\cite{Radcliffe1971some}, i.e., cat states.
 The spin cat states are dissipatively stabilized by engineering collective two-body losses in the spin ensemble~\cite{qin2021generating}, analogous to the protocol developed for bosonic systems.
 For realistic experimental parameters, it was estimated in Ref.~\cite{qin2021generating} that the spin cat qubit has a lifetime on the order of seconds, several orders of magnitude larger than the state-of-the-art lifetimes for bosonic cat qubits.
 This substantial improvement fundamentally stems from the enhanced collective interactions in the spin ensemble which scales as $\sqrt{N}$, where $N$ is the system size.

 In this work, we study the robustness of spin cat states in the presence of inhomogeneous broadening.
 This can arise for example from Doppler shifts in atomic gas clouds or spatial inhomogeneity in the electric or magnetic fields in solid state systems.
 Such imperfections break the permutation symmetry of the spin system, which inhibits the collective behavior.
 We consider the quantum driven-dissipative dynamics proposed in Ref.~\cite{qin2021generating} which stabilizes the spin cat states at long times, described in Sec.~\ref{sec:model}.
+The central theme of the paper is to address the following question: \begin{quote}\textit{In large ensembles of spins, can spin cat states with dissipative stabilization be robust against inhomogeneous broadening?} \end{quote}

 By analytically solving for the free evolution of the spin ensemble under the sole effect of the inhomogeneous broadening in Sec.~\ref{sec:parity}, we uncover an effect which we term \textit{parity-sensitive inhomogeneous dephasing}.
-We find that the robustness of the spin cat states to inhomogeneous broadening depends critically on the parity symmetry of the state, such that the even cat state is significantly more robust to inhomogeneous dephasing.
-This effect persists even when we consider the full quantum dynamics, suggesting that the odd cat state is indeed fragile against inhomogeneous dephasing, limiting its usefulness in encoding logical information.
+We find that the robustness of the spin cat states to inhomogeneous broadening at small amplitudes depends critically on the parity symmetry of the state, such that the even cat state is significantly more robust to inhomogeneous dephasing than the odd cat state.
+At large amplitudes, the discrepancy between even and odd cat states vanishes, and the robustness of cat states are similar to that of a spin coherent state with the same amplitude.